Awareness Walks

 We’d love to hear about your Awareness Walks!
 Join us on the Joyful Dog Facebook and Instagram pages to share your photos and experiences.

-Learning to walk with a loose or gentle leash can be challenging.
+MORE RESOURCES Classes Learning to walk with a loose or gentle leash can be challenging.
 We get that.
 With this in mind Joyful Dog trainers Marnie Montgomery and Susan Sanderson lead online specialty classes in leash walking through Your Dog’s Friend.
+What the well-dressed dog wears on a walk We recently wrote a blog on gear for comfortable leash walking.
+Joyful Dog has written a number of blogs on cooperative leash walking, and we’d love for you to read them for more information.

 Exercises and games to strengthen the basics of leash handling help you build responsiveness on leash.